-For my entire career, I have believed that an attorney should be rewarded if he is successful in obtaining a good result for his client.
-That means if there is no recovery, there should be no fee; and if there is a recovery, the lawyer should be entitled to a small percentage.
+For my entire career, I have believed that an attorney should be rewarded if he successfully obtains a good result for his client.
+That means if there is no recovery, there should be no fee; if there is a recovery, the lawyer should be entitled to a small percentage.
 I believe that attorneys who work on a contingent or contingency fee basis perform a valuable service to the public because they take cases that poor and middle-class clients could not otherwise afford to bring.
-I find that most clients dislike paying high hourly attorneys’ fees and that they like to tie their lawyer’s compensation to performance.
-It gives him added incentive to produce great results.
-Obviously, a contingent fee lawyer has an incentive to work harder on a case where he stands to earn a percentage of the recovery as a fee.

-We handle most long term disability claims on a contingency fee basis, meaning that we charge a percentage of the amount recovered.
-It is contingent in that you owe us nothing if there is no recovery.
-If your internal administrative appeal is successful and your claim is reinstated during the appeal process, then our fee is a percentage of the back pay that is owed and a percentage of future monthly long term disability benefits for 12 months.
-We also advance costs and expenses.
+We thoroughly screen and investigate our potential cases to evaluate their merits.
+If we decide to accept your case, we will fully dedicate our resources towards a favorable recovery.
+Suppose your internal administrative appeal is successful, and your claim is reinstated during the appeal process.
+In that case, our fee is a percentage of the back pay owed and a percentage of future monthly long term disability benefits for 12 months.

 Ready for Help with Your Claim?
 Contact Long Term Disability Lawyer Nick Ortiz

-Although located in Florida, Ortiz Law Firm represents claimants who have been denied disability across the United States.
-If you would like to talk more about long term disability attorney fees, or you would like to learn more about the long term disability process with our firm, I encourage you to contact us today by completing the form on the right side of this page or calling Ortiz Law Firm at (866) 853-7703.
+Although located in Florida, Ortiz Law Firm represents claimants denied disability benefits across the United States.
+We handle disability insurance claims nationwide.
+If you would like to talk more about our attorneys’ fees or you would like to learn more about the long term disability process with our firm, I encourage you to contact us online or call Ortiz Law Firm at (888) 321-8131.